thaliproject/abandoned-BTConApp/README.md

 # things to do

-Each application using the library, should change the SERVICE_TYPE defined inside org.thaliproject.p2p.btconnectorlib.WifiBase to unique for the application.
+Each application using the library, should use their own unique SERVICE_TYPE as well as set own unique InstancePassword, simply to avoid conflicts with other applications using the library.

-This is needed to make sure that connections are only made between instances of the application.

 # Note

-The library is making the connections automatically, and it is trying to make connections to devices which have not had connections before.
+If the Selector interface is set to null, then the library will be making connections automatically, and it is trying to make connections to devices which have not had connections before.

 This feature is implemented by storing information of each attempted connection into a list inside org.thaliproject.p2p.btconnectorlib.WifiBase class.